 How to invest in Ethereum

 Get to know all the options available, so you can pick the investing method that works best for your specific needs and goals.
-Here is a quick summary of how to invest in Ethereum using a variety of methods; if you want to learn more, simply follow the links to our guides on each subject.
+Here is a quick summary of each method; if you want to learn more, simply follow the links to our guides on each subject.

 - Cryptocurrency exchanges.
-Exchanges are peer-to-peer trading platforms that allow you to buy from, and sell to, other users in real time.
+Exchanges are peer-to-peer trading platforms that allow you to trade with other users in real time.
 These platforms are harder to master than brokers.
-The upside is that they enable you to buy Ethereum at cheaper prices and also allow you to trade your coins for a wide variety of other cryptocurrencies.
+The upside is that they enable you to get Ethereum at cheaper prices and also allow you to trade your coins for a wide variety of other cryptocurrencies.

 - ETFs.
 There are now a number of ETFs (Exchange Traded Funds) which follow the price of Ethereum.
 Through investing in one of these ETFs, you can trade in relation to the value of Ethereum without having to own any actual coins.